anouchk/ETS_data/README.md

 + Also, a bug has been fixed.
 From 2013 on, EUTL diferentiates 3 categories of allowances : classic allowances, allowances given under article 10c of the ETS directive (followed by 4 stars), and allowances given as New entrant's reserve (NER) (followed by 5 stars).
 Those annyoing stars messed up the data ^^.
 In **Allowance_Allocation_20XX** column, I just separated the 3 figures by a slash, in case you need that granularity.
 But if you just need the total allowances, **Total_Allowance_Allocation_20XX** is the column you are looking for.

+#### 2018 update and caveat

+This dataset comes from a scraper that parses the "Allocations to stationary installations" part of the EU transactions log.
+We realized with a few European journalists that some plants were missing, that were included in the "Operator Holding Accounts" part of the EUTL.

+Lucilky, the world is full of helping hands.
+Nathann Cohen, a skilled computer scientist, took some of his spare time to give a hand scraping the **236 missing plants**.
+The result is here ("All Operator Holding accounts") :  [https://www.steinertriples.fr/ncohen/data/EU_CO2_LOG/](https://www.steinertriples.fr/ncohen/data/EU_CO2_LOG/).

+15 505 plants. \o/

 # ETS_data
 Données 2005-2016 du marché européen des quotas de CO2 (ETS)